ArtusIndus/arduino-mouse-trap/README.md

 # Arduino Mouse Trap

 ## Overview
-This project is a simple automated mouse trap using an Arduino and a servo motor.
+This project is a simple automated mouse trap using an Arduino board and a servo motor.

-A phototransistor and an LED are used together as a light-based detection system.
-When a mouse interrupts the light reaching the sensor, the trap is triggered instantly.
+A phototransistor and an LED form a simple light-based detection system.
+When a mouse interrupts the light beam, the trap is triggered instantly.

-The system also records how long it has been running before activation using EEPROM.
+The system also records how long the system runs before activation using EEPROM.

 ---